sui-foundation/awesome-sui/Indexer/zettablock.md

 ## Description

-Redefining the way Web3 developers interact and build on top of blockchain data
+Redefining the way Web3 developers interact and build on top of blockchain data.
+Generate custom GraphQL or REST APIs from SQL queries and incorporate your private off-chain data.

 ## Features
 - [DataHub & DevStudio](https://docs.zettablock.com/docs/datahub-and-devstudio)